NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
-* FIXED: Critical WordPress error if a matching profile for SSO authentication can not be found (gh-#152, NADISUP-7)
+* FIXED: Critical WordPress error if a matching profile for SSO authentication can not be found (#152, NADISUP-7)
-* FIXED: Uncaught TypeError when checking userAccountControl attribute (gh-#151)
+* FIXED: Uncaught TypeError when checking userAccountControl attribute (#151)
-* FIXED: For specific Active Directory forest structures, the NETBIOS name can not be resolved during verification of the credentials (gh-#153, NADISUP-8)
+* FIXED: For specific Active Directory forest structures, the NETBIOS name can not be resolved during verification of the credentials (#153, NADISUP-8)
-* ADDED: Option for specifying a custom login page URI; special thanks to GitHub user *czoIg* for contributing this functionality (gh-#154)
+* ADDED: Option for specifying a custom login page URI; special thanks to GitHub user *czoIg* for contributing this functionality (#154)

 = 2.3.1 =
 * CHANGED: WordPress 5.9 compatibility has been checked
 * REMOVED: CI testing support for PHP 7.3 as mentioned in README.md

 = 2.3.0 =
-* FIXED: when a user can not be found by email address, findByProxyAddress returns false (gh-#146).
-Configured *Sync to WordPress* credentials are still required for logging in with email addresses.
+* FIXED: when a user can not be found by email address, findByProxyAddress returns false.
+Configured *Sync to WordPress* credentials are still required for logging in with email addresses. (#146)
-* FIXED: when using SSO-based logins, the "Exclude usernames from authentication" option still applies (gh-#142)
+* FIXED: when using SSO-based logins, the "Exclude usernames from authentication" option still applies (#142)
-* ADDED: hooks for checking if NADI's authentication applies for a given username (gh-#142)
+* ADDED: hooks for checking if NADI's authentication applies for a given username (#142)
 * CHANGED: WordPress 5.8.1 compatibility has been checked
 * CHANGED: WordPress 5.8.2 compatibility has been checked
-* REMOVED: Parameter $useLocalWordPressUser in NextADInt_Adi_Mail_Notification (gh-#135)
+* REMOVED: Parameter $useLocalWordPressUser in NextADInt_Adi_Mail_Notification (#135)
 * REMOVED: Option 'Automatic user creation'.
-This option has been implicitly enabled for all installations and is no longer required (gh-#134)
+This option has been implicitly enabled for all installations and is no longer required (#134)
-* CHANGED: PHP 8.1 compatibility has been checked; Twig has to be updated with the next release (gh-#148)
+* CHANGED: PHP 8.1 compatibility has been checked; Twig has to be updated with the next release (#148)

 = 2.2.3 =
-* FIXED: Sync to WordPress fails if user is no longer present in Active Directory (gh-#141)
+* FIXED: Sync to WordPress fails if user is no longer present in Active Directory (#141)

 = 2.2.2 =
-* FIXED: Boolean options can't be persisted correctly with 2.2.1 (gh-#140)
+* FIXED: Boolean options can't be persisted correctly with 2.2.1 (#140)

 = 2.2.1 =
-* FIXED: Missing meta_key "domainsid" results in TypeError or NextADInt_ActiveDirectory_Context::isMember (gh-#133)
+* FIXED: Missing meta_key "domainsid" results in TypeError or NextADInt_ActiveDirectory_Context::isMember (#133)
-* FIXED: Warning: Trying to access array offset on value of type null (gh-#139)
+* FIXED: Warning: Trying to access array offset on value of type null (#139)

 = 2.2.0 =
 * ADDED: Kerberos principals are no longer treated as userPrincipalNames (ADI-715)